-And in no way is it over.
-For some people, especially those sensitive to the energies of division, there is still so much to process and integrate during this time of this expansive shift on the planet.
+For some people, especially empaths more sensitive to the energies of division, there is still so much to process and integrate during this time of expansive evolutionary shift in human consciousness.

 The Autonomic nervous system